 Vaccinations for children aged 12 to 15

 Most children will be given the vaccine at school.
 Alternative provision will be made for those who are home-schooled, in secure services or specialist mental health settings.
-Parents and guardians will receive a letter with information about when the vaccine will be offered.

 Parental, guardian or carer consent will be sought by healthcare staff prior to vaccination in line with existing school vaccination programmes.